-You may have heard about the rip tide or undertow before.
+You may have heard about rip currents, rip tides, or undertows.
 These are terms that people commonly use to describe dangerous currents.
 However, since there are no tides in the Great Lakes (needed to form a rip tide) and currents don’t pull a person down under the water (undertow), they are a bit inaccurate.
 Instead, we call these dangerous currents.
 Also, most people know that ocean currents can be dangerous, but don’t suspect that there are such strong currents in the Great Lakes.

 The Science of Currents